SETIatHCRO/aocalendar/README.md

 # ATA Observation Calendar

+Curates a working calendar for observations and has methods to schedule by source (if ATATools available), RA/Dec and LST.

-ATA Observing calendar - calendar info is in json files delineated by year, e.g. cal2024.json generally located at the environment variable 'AOCALENDAR'.
+Calendar info is in json files delineated by year, e.g. aocal2024.json generally located at the directory defined by the environment variable 'AOCALENDAR'.

+The calendar can be synced with a Google Calendar via the script `aoc_sync_calendars.py`

 ## Three ways to use